 - Robert Mitchell, PhD, Intramural Research Training Award Fellow

 A key feature in the etiology of several developmental psychiatric disorders such as schizophrenia, autism, and ADHD is the failure of cortical microcircuits to properly regulate the balance between excitation and inhibition.
-This balance is important to synchronize the firing pattern of local neuron ensembles.
-Such network activity, in particular oscillatory activity in the gamma-frequency range (30–80 Hz), is altered in psychiatric disorders and may account for the cognitive and behavioral symptoms.
-The Section on Molecular Neurobiology (SMN) is interested in how Neuregulin and its receptor ErbB4, which are both genetically linked to psychiatric disorders, function in the developing brain to regulate synaptic plasticity, neuronal network activity, and behaviors that, in rodents, model features of psychiatric disorders.
-We identified a functional interaction between Neuregulin/ErbB4 and dopamine signaling in GABAergic interneurons that is critical for understanding how Neuregulin can regulate excitation/inhibition balance and synchronous activity in neuronal networks, both processes being important for cognitive functions altered in psychiatric disorders.
+The balance is important to synchronize the firing pattern of local neuron ensembles.
+Such network activity, in particular oscillatory activity in the gamma-frequency range (30–80 Hz), is altered in psychiatric disorders, which may account for the cognitive and behavioral symptoms.
+We are interested in how Neuregulin and its receptor ErbB4, which are both genetically linked to psychiatric disorders, function in the developing brain to regulate synaptic plasticity, neuronal network activity, and behaviors that, in rodents, model features of psychiatric disorders.
+We identified a functional interaction between Neuregulin/ErbB4 and dopamine signaling in GABAergic interneurons that is critical for understanding how Neuregulin can regulate excitation/inhibition balance and synchronous activity in neuronal networks, given that both processes are important for the cognitive functions altered in psychiatric disorders.

 Click image to enlarge.